Help us improve your experience.

 • Interval at which data is reported and streamed to the collector server, in milliseconds, for example: sample_frequency = 4000

-The telemetrySubscribe RPC is used by a streaming server, or collector, to request an inline subscription for data at the specified path.
-The device should then send telemetry data back on the same connection as the subscription request.
+A streaming server or collector uses the telemetrySubscribe RPC to request an inline subscription for data at the specified path.
+The device then sends telemetry data back on the same connection as the subscription request.

 gRPC Server Overview

-The Junos Telemetry Interface (JTI) includes the capability for multi-port service configuration, allowing you to configure multiple sets of telemetry services to listen on different ports.
+Junos Telemetry allows multi-port service configuration, letting you configure multiple sets of telemetry services to listen on different ports.

-The Telemetry Interface introduces flexible gRPC service configuration capabilities, enabling you to set up multiple gRPC servers, each with distinct services, listening addresses, and ports.
-This functionality provides granular control over service management and telemetry data collection.
-You can configure TLS certificates for each server to ensure secure communications.
+The Junos Telemetry offers flexible gRPC service configuration capabilities, allowing you to set up multiple gRPC servers, each with distinct services, listening addresses, and ports.
+These capabilities provide granular control over service management and telemetry data collection.
+You can configure TLS certificates for each server to ensure secure communication.
 To configure gRPC server, see Configure gRPC Services.

 gNMI Service

 The gNMI (gRPC Network Management Interface) is a protocol based on gRPC that configures and monitors network devices.
 Developed by OpenConfig specifically for network management, gNMI allows network operators to retrieve and modify device configuration data and subscribe to real-time telemetry data from network devices.
-Data collection is a key task in telemetry solutions. gNMI supports subscription modes such as ONCE, POLL, and STREAM for telemetry updates. gNMI leverages the gRPC framework and uses efficient data encoding formats such as Protocol Buffers (protobuf), and assures secure communication using TLS.
-YANG models to define structure of configuration and telemetry data.
+Data collection is a key task in telemetry solutions. gNMI supports subscription modes such as ONCE, POLL, and STREAM for telemetry updates. gNMI uses the gRPC framework, supports efficient data encoding formats such as Protocol Buffers (protobuf), and ensures secure communication through TLS.
+YANG models define structure of configuration and telemetry data.

 The main components of gNMI are: